-The module employs Identity-Based Authentication.
-Access is restricted as indicated in Table 8.
-Up to 30 unique names and passwords may be defined for operators (COs, Operators, Upgraders) of the module.
+Up to 30 unique names and passwords may be defined for operators (Administrators, Supervisors Operators and Upgraders) of the module.
 Operators using the Local Console enter their name and password to authenticate directly with the module.
-Operators using Senetas' CM Remote Management application issue commands to the encryptor.
+Operators using the remote management application issue commands to the encryptor.
 Password based authentication and Diffie-Hellman Key Agreement allow the transport of secure messages to the module.
-Commands from the CM application are individually authenticated to ensure Data Origin Authentication and Data Integrity.
+Commands from the remote management application are individually authenticated to ensure Data Origin Authentication and Data Integrity.
 Data Origin Authentication, based on the names and passwords, ensures the authenticity of the user claiming to have sent the command.
 Users employing the module's security functions and cryptographic algorithms, over the Data Input and Output ports, authenticate via certificates that have been generated and signed by a common Certificate Authority (CA).
 The modules exchange Key and Data Encryption keys using RSA public key wrapping.